World Heritage Photos

 Bryggen

 Bryggen is the historic quayside in the city of Bergen on the west coast of Norway.
 Bergen was founded in 1070 AD, the city is one of the oldest trading ports in northern Europe.
 The quayside Bryggen was a centre for international trade.
 During the first 200 years of its existance, Bryggen was kept in Norwegian hands.
 The first German traders came to Bryggen in the 1230's.
 The city of Bergen was part of the Hanseatic League, also known as the Hansa, an economic alliance of trading cities along the coast of Northern Europe.
 Together with Brugge, London and Novgorod, Bergen was one of the overseas ports of the Hanseatic League.
 Bryggen is the oldest part of Bergen and consists of 58 original wooden buildings.
 The Leprosy Museum in Bergen houses the Leprosy Archives of Bergen, the archives were inscribed on the UNESCO Memory of the World Register.
-The University of Bergen Library houses the Sophus Tromholt Collection, this unique photo collection of the landscape and Sami people also was inscribed on the Memory of the World Register.
-Bryggen gained status as a UNESCO World Heritage in 1979.
+The University of Bergen Library houses the Sophus Tromholt Collection, this unique photo collection of the landscape of Finnmark and the Sami people was inscribed on the UNESCO Memory of the World Register.
+Bryggen became a UNESCO World Heritage in 1979.

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos